qodesmith/datepicker/README.md

 ### disabler

-Sometimes you need more control over which dates to customize.
-The [`disabledDates`](#disabledDates) option limits you to an explicit array of dates and the [`noWeekends`](#noWeekends) option limits you to Saturdays & Sundays.
+Sometimes you need more control over which dates to disable.
+The [`disabledDates`](#disableddates) option is limited to an explicit array of dates and the [`noWeekends`](#noweekends) option is limited to Saturdays & Sundays.
 Provide a function that takes a JavaScript date as it's only argument and returns `true` if the date should be disabled.
-Each day on the calendar is run through this function prior to the calendar being created.
+When the calendar builds, each date will be run through this function to determine whether or not it should be disabled.

 ```javascript
 const picker1 = datepicker('.some-input1', {